 If you take your annual leave around public holiday days, you can travel for longer while using less annual leave.
 For example I was away over Christmas and New Years for two weeks while only using three days of annual leave from work, because most of the days in between are holiday for everyone anyway.
 Now this kind of goes against my first point, since flights and hotels are usually more expensive at this time, but you need to find a balance between the two that works for you.
 I usually alternate between a trip over public holidays, so I can save annual leave days, and a trip at a random time so that I save money on flights.

-As a 9 to 5 office worker, these are the three methods that I use for travelling throughout the year.
-If you also have a fulltime job, and love travelling, I’d love to hear how you make it work!
-Just leave me a comment, or message me on Facebook or Instagram and I’d be happy to have a chat about it (or any other travel related topics really)!
+As a 9-5 office worker, these are the techniques that I personally used to travel despite having a full time job.
+If you also have a fulltime job and love travelling, I’d love to hear how you make it work!
+Let me know in the comments below.
 Also, for the people out there that are thinking of quitting their jobs to travel, you might want to check out my post with advice on ways to make money travelling!